News Update - 18 December 2018

 Jisc and Eduserv merge to share expertise

 A merger has taken place between the two charities Jisc (the IT advice agency serving the UK’s FE and HE sectors) and Eduserv (digital transformation in the public sector).
-From January 1, both organisations will work as one reaching out beyond the UK to provide “unparalleled technological support to more than 20 million users in seven international markets including the US, Australia and Scandinavia”.
+From January 1, both organisations will work as one reaching out beyond the UK to provide “unparalleled technical support to more than 20 million users in seven international markets including the US, Australia and Scandinavia”.
 The new not-for-profit organisation aims to ensure the latest digital advances are shared between education and public sectors in the UK and to export its digital expertise in education and research across the world.